 Wakefield Quebec and the Gatineau Area

-The 2015 RV trip has gotten off to a great start with two fantastic days and nights at Camp Leslie in Otter Lake, Quebec.
-However, there are places to go and people to see, so my adult son Dale and I are off to visit one of my all time favourite Canadian small towns, Wakefield Quebec.
+The Quebec RV trip has gotten off to a great start with two fantastic days and nights at Camp Leslie in Otter Lake which we used as an outpost to visit the fantastic adventure park at Chutes du Coulonge.
+However, there are places to go and people to see, so my adult son Dale and I are off to visit one of my all time favourite Canadian small towns, Wakefield.

 Wakefield is only a short drive north of the Ottawa area, but today we are coming from the Pontiac region of the Outaouais tourist area and it is a very pleasant drive through rolling hills and and century old farms before turning north at Eardley where the Gatineaus rise abruptly from the Ottawa River valley.
 Arriving at Wakefield Dale, who has not been here before, immediately recognizes that this is no ordinary town.
 We agree that we will spend a couple of hours just wandering around, but first I want to show him a couple of things.